kitesi/music/README.md

 select the songs you want to play.
 This is **not** a music player, it does not provide a TUI or GUI, and it uses VLC internally.

 For playlists and grouping of songs, it has a tag system.
 The tags and data are stored in your `$MUSIC_PATH/tags.json`.

+This program does not support piracy; you should have the rights to all your files.

 ## Requirements

--   NodeJS
 -   VLC
 -   youtube-dl (if you plan on installing music)